The Differences Between Personal Injury & Workers Compensation Cases

 Personal Injury Lawsuit

 You can only file a personal injury lawsuit if your employer does not have workers’ compensation insurance and you’re able to prove another person caused your injury, or if the accident happened outside of the workplace.
 If someone else is at fault, you can be compensated for any damages the injury caused.
-It can be difficult to prove that, but once you do, you can show proof of the amount of damages from the injury and get reimbursed for them.
+It can be difficult to prove that, but once you do, you can show proof of the amount of damages from the personal injury and get reimbursed for them.
 Settlements often include medical bill coverage, property damage, lost wages, and loss of future earning capacity.

 Whether you slipped and fell, developed a chronic back injury, or sprained, strained, or tore a muscle, you can receive compensation.
 Call us at 515-244-9907 to schedule a free consultation and get your case moving quickly — so you can receive benefits sooner rather than later.